Four-component relativistic calculations in a multiwavelet basis with improved convergence: Theoretical Background

 The limit of this series is dense in $L^{2}([0, 1])$ and can thus represent \emph{any} $f \in L^{2}([0, 1])$.
 The orthogonal complement between two successive scaling spaces constitutes a wavelet space:

-The crucial property of wavelet functions is constituted by their vanishing moments, which are a straightforward consequence of their construction as orthogonal complement of a set of polynomial functions.
-This is the key feature that leads to sparse representations of functions, enabling both precision control on the one hand and fast algorithms on the other.
-The $k$ parameter is the order of the Legendre polynomials used in each refinement box, which is regardless of the number of of electrons in the system and, in principle, a given a user-defined tolerance, $\epsilon$, which is used both as requested precision in the adaptive refinement and operator application algorithms, and as convergence tolerance of the \ac{SCF} cycle.
-Convergence is achieved once the norm of the orbital update drops below $\epsilon$.
-This means that if the error on the orbital is $10^{-N}$ the error on the energy will be $10^{-2N}$.
+Several features of a \ac{MW} approach\cite{Alpert_1993} concur to efficient algorithms with tunable and controlled precision in quantum chemistry\cite{Harrison_2004, Frediani_2013}.
+The vanishing moments of the wavelet basis lead to compact (small) representation of functions\cite{Alpert_MRA}, disjoint support enables adaptivity which enhances compactness, the \ac{NS}-form of operators\cite{Beylkin101016jacha200708001} effectively decouples scales at the critical step of the application of convolution operators, the availability of separated representation of operators\cite{Beylkin_ACHA} alleviates the so-called ``curse of dimensionality".

+In practice, this allows to control the error of a calculation within a range defined by a precision parameter $\epsilon$ which typically varies from $10^{-4}$ (labeled MW4) to $10^{-8}$ (labeled MW8) in relative terms with respect to the norm of a target function.
+Numerical efficiency is maximized when the order of the polynomial $k$ is chosen such that $k \simeq -\log_{10} \epsilon + 3$.

+For a MW$n$ ($n= 4, 5, \ldots, 8$) calculation, convergence is considered achieved once the norm of the orbital update drops below $\epsilon = 10^{-n}$.
+For a variational approach this implies that the error in the energy should be $10^{-2n}$.

-We note that the MRA construction is dense in $L^2$ not because of the high polynomial order, but because of the telescopic construction of subspaces by dyadic subdivision.
-In principle, one could achieve completeness of the representation basis even using $k=1$, the telescopic series of spaces would however be impractically large.
-In practice, as we showed in our previous work on the full Breit Hamiltonian \cite{tantardini2023future}, requesting tighter precision in a relativistic setting demands a higher polynomial order than what provided by default by MRCPP, our MRA library.
-The interested reader is referred to the available literature for details about \ac{MRA} and its practical realization for quantum chemistry applications.\cite{Alpert_1993, Beylkin2005-kg, Frediani_2013, Harrison_2003, Anderson_2019}
+However, as we showed in our previous work on the full Breit Hamiltonian \cite{tantardini2023future}, requesting tighter precision for the Dirac equation, demands a higher polynomial order than what provided by default by our \ac{MW} library, \mrcpp{}.